ajackso/Course-Analyzer/README.md

 # Course-Analyzer
-A flask app that analyzes computer science class enrollments and recommends whether a new section of course should be opened.
+A flask app that analyzes computer science class enrollments, recommends whether a new section of a course should be opened, and  allows students to see when computer science students take certain CS courses.